 Lexus RX350 Recalls

-Thirty-two vehicles with vehicle dynamics integrated management (VDIM) may have the incorrect calibration for the hydraulic control valves.
-As a result, the right front wheel may not be controlled properly during ABS (anti-lock brake system) or VSC (vehicle stability control) actuation.
-This could result in increased stopping distances and/or a failure to adequately correct a vehicle skid, either of which increases the risk of a crash.
-Dealers will replace the brake actuator to correct this concern.
-This recall is expected to begin during August 2011.
+Thirty-two vehicles equipped with the vehicle dynamics integrated management (VDIM) may not control the right front wheel correctly during activation of the ABS (anti-lock brake system) or VSC (vehicle stability control) systems.
+This could result in increased stopping distances and/or a failure to adequately correct a vehicle skid, either of which could increase the risk of a crash.

 The floor carpet cover may interfere with the accelerator pedal, causing the throttle to become stuck in a partially open position.
 A stuck accelerator can result in unintended vehicle speed, increasing the risk of a crash.